Grantors' Frequently Asked Questions

 - Click the Forgot My Password/Unlock My Account link that is located beneath the Username and Password fields.

-- Enter your username in the Username field and click the Continue button.
+- Enter your username in the Username field.

-- Enter the Temporary Code that was sent to the email address associated with your account, then click Continue.
+- Enter the Temporary Code that was sent to the email address or mobile phone number associated with your account, then click Continue.
 (Note: If you do not receive the code, click the Resend Temporary Code button.)